jorgerosa/FLAQUIZTV-Flash-Quizz-Game/README(2).txt

 INSTALL:
 ************************************************************************************

 1) Extract zip file, and run "game.exe"...
-That´s all!
+ThatÂ´s all!

 2) OR run "game.swf" ("game.swf" could be opened with your internet browser).